bocodigitalmedia/boco-factory/README.md

 ## Unregistered constructors

-    ConstructorNotRegistered = BocoFactory.Errors.ConstructorNotRegistered
+    ConstructorUndefined = BocoFactory.Errors.ConstructorUndefined

-If you attempt to construct an object using an unregistered name, a `ConstructorNotRegistered` error will be thrown.
+If you attempt to construct an object using an unregistered name, a `ConstructorUndefined` error will be thrown.

-    constructUnregistered = -> factory.construct 'Foo'
+    shouldThrow = ->

-    assert.throws constructUnregistered, (error) ->
+      factory.construct 'Foo'

-      assert error instanceof ConstructorNotRegistered
+    isCorrectError = (error) ->
-      assert.equal "Foo", error.payload.name
+      error instanceof ConstructorUndefined

-      return true
+    assert.throws shouldThrow, isCorrectError

 # Custom factories